tejaswitripathi/tejaswitripathi/README.md

 # Hi, I'm Tejaswi Tripathi :D

 ### About Me
 I'm a graduate student in Computer Science at UIUC with a passion for building intelligent systems that **reason, adapt, and learn**.
 My work spans **reinforcement learning, causal inference, and applied machine learning**, often with a focus on **real-world complexity**: imperfect information, adversarial environments, dynamic strategies, or messy behavioral data.

-But more importantly, I just love learning.
+More importantly, though, I just love learning.
 I'm exploring web development and application development as you're reading this, and I hope to expand my knowledge even more.

 ---